 Due to recognised inherent uncertainties in calculating Scope 3, we have adopted a continuous improvement approach.
 We will continue to review our processes and disclose any restatements in a timely and transparent manner.
-Below is a description of our most material scope 3 categories for our 2023/24 Scope 3 base year footprint.
+Below is a description of our most material Scope 3 categories for our 2024/25 footprint.

-Purchased goods and services (57.2% of Scope 3) - We use purchase data by spend of raw materials, components and services.
-As this was our first evaluation of our purchased goods and services we have used a 'spendbased' approach which allocates emissions to an amount spent on specific commodities.
+Purchased goods and services (65.5% of Scope 3) - We use purchase data by spend of raw materials, components and services.
+We have continued to use a 'spend-based' approach which allocates emissions to an amount spent on specific commodities.
 While this method contains a certain degree of uncertainty, it provides a view of our hotspots in our supply chain emissions.

-As more granular data becomes available we will refine this methodology and look to incorporate supplier-specific emissions.
+As more granular data becomes available through engagement with our supply chain, we will refine this methodology and look to incorporate supplier-specific emissions.

-Use of sold products (32.3% of Scope 3) - We calculate the lifetime energy use for representative products of our key product ranges, using our annual sales volume, average power use per product and estimated hours in use over life.
+Use of sold products (23.3% of Scope 3) - We calculate the lifetime energy use for representative products of our key product ranges, using our annual sales volume, average power use per product and estimated hours in use over life.
 Emissions factors for our key sales regions are applied to this data.

-Upstream transportation and distribution (3.3% of Scope 3) - All inbound, intragroup and outbound logistics paid for by the Group are mapped against the transportation mode, weight and distance travelled to calculate emissions on a well-towheel basis.
+Upstream transportation and distribution (4.3% of Scope 3) - All inbound, intragroup and outbound logistics paid for by the Group are mapped against the transportation mode, weight and distance travelled to calculate emissions on a well-to-wheel basis.

-Category Description Status FY23/24 Scope 3 emissions (tCO 2 e) FY22/23 Scope 3 emissions (tCO 2 e) 1 Purchased goods and services Relevant, calculated 55,029 50,505 2 Capital goods Relevant, included in category 1 - 3 Fuel- & energy-related activities Relevant, calculated 395 296 4 Upstream transportation and distribution Relevant, calculated 3,150 4,327 5 Waste generated in operations Relevant, calculated 13 11 6 Business travel Relevant, calculated 4,825 2,704 7 Employee commuting Relevant, calculated 1,445 1,353 8 Upstream leased assets Not relevant, not applicable - - Upstream emissions 64,857 59,199 9 Downstream transportation and distribution Relevant, calculated 326 314 10 Processing of sold products Not relevant, not applicable - - 11 Use of sold products Relevant, calculated 31,034 29,529 12 End-of-life treatment of sold products Relevant, calculated 11 11 13 Downstream leased assets Not relevant, not applicable - - 14 Franchises Not relevant, not applicable - - 15 Investments Not relevant, not applicable - - Downstream emissions 31,371 29,853 Total Scope 3 96,228 89,052
+Category Description Status 2025 Scope 3 emissions (tCO 2 e) 2024 Scope 3 emissions (tCO 2 e) 1 Purchased goods and services Relevant, calculated 69,501 71,046 2 Capital goods Relevant, calculated Inc. in category 1 Inc. in category 1 3 Fuel- & energy-related activities Relevant, calculated 1,181 545 4 Upstream transportation and distribution Relevant, calculated 4,553 3,150 5 Waste generated in operations Relevant, calculated 15 13 6 Business travel Relevant, calculated 4,447 4,825 7 Employee commuting Relevant, calculated 1,447 1,445 8 Upstream leased assets Not relevant, not applicable - Upstream emissions 81,144 81,023 9 Downstream transportation and distribution Relevant, calculated 310 326 10 Processing of sold products Not relevant, not applicable - 11 Use of sold products Relevant, calculated 24,689 31,034 12 End-of-life treatment of sold products Relevant, calculated 3 11 13 Downstream leased assets Not relevant, not applicable - 14 Franchises Not relevant, not applicable - 15 Investments Not relevant, not applicable - Downstream emissions 25,002 31,371 Total Scope 3 106,146 112,394

-Environmental legislation
+Environmental management and legislation

-As a Group, we are committed to ensuring compliance with all environmental legislation in the countries where we operate.
+As a Group, we are committed to strong environmental management and to ensuring compliance with environmental legislation in the countries where we operate.
+We maintain certification to ISO 14001 at all our UK manufacturing sites.

 No environmental fines or penalties have been placed on the Group in the last three years.
+Some of the primary frameworks which drive our environmental compliance actions are as follows: